echoghi/argilac-cli/README.md

 Crypto trading bot that buys/sells spot based on alerts from TradingView

 > ⚠️ **Under Construction:** ⚠️ Argilac works fine out of the box, but some values are hardcoded.
-The default configuration will trade WETH/USDC on the Polygon Mumbai testnet.
-If you wish to change this, you will have to refactor some hardcoded values in addition to updating the config file.
+The default configuration will trade WETH/USDC on the testnet.
+If you wish to change this, you will have to refactor these hardcoded values in addition to updating the config file.
 Updates will come soon when I find the time.

 #### Setup Server